KIT-Team-Vector/Production-Management-System/inventory-management/README.md

 ## Environment Variables
 The environment variables are configured in the docker-compose files.
-Depending on the chosen deployment option, no changes to the default values are necessary
+Depending on the chosen deployment option, no changes to the default values are necessary.
 ### MySQL Configuration:

 - **DB_HOST**: